MARKETING (BMGT)The Robert H. Smith School of Business

 1570 Van Munching Hall, 301-405-2286

-Associate Professors: R. Ferraro, D. Godes, R. Hamilton, R. Krapfel, W. Moe, J. Wagner, J. Zhang
+Associate Professors: R. Ferraro, D. Godes, Y. Joshi, M. Trusov, J. Wagner, J. Zhang

-Professors Emeriti: T. Greer (Professor Emeritus), W. Nickels (Assoc Prof Emeritus)
+Professors Emeriti: T. Greer (Professor Emeritus), R. Krapfel (Assoc Prof Emeritus), W. Nickels (Assoc Prof Emeritus)

 The goal of marketing is to satisfy all the stakeholders of the firm - employees, dealers, stockholders, and customers - by seeing that quality goods and services are developed and provided at fair prices and in a way that benefits the community and society.
 World-class competition has forced businesses to develop marketing programs that are as good as the best.
 This means getting closer to the customer, joining other organizations to create value for the consumer, and designing integrated distribution and communication programs that provide a seamless flow from producers to consumers.
 Pricing, communication/promotion, product/service, and distribution activities inherent in the development of marketing programs are applicable to non-profit organizations, business-to-business organizations, and firms that sell to ultimate consumers.

 See Robert H. Smith School of Business entry in chapter 6 for admission requirements.